APonce911/jekyll-mywebsite/_posts/2019-04-07-packages-and-imports-scala-for-the-impatient.md

 This is my small contribution to Gympass' Scala study group.
 Scala for the impatient, chapter 7: Packages and Imports.

 <h2>Packages and Imports</h2>
+  Packages are used to reference specific classes, objects, traits, etc.
+  Imports are used to access packages from other files.
   In this chapter, the author presents how packages and import statements work in Scala.
 Key Points are:
   - Packages nest just like inner classes.
   - Package paths are not absolute.